sphinx-doc/sphinx/Doc-26/tutorial/stdlib.rst

 Python has a "batteries included" philosophy.
 This is best seen through the sophisticated and robust capabilities of its larger packages.
 For example:

-* The :mod:`xmlrpclib` (XXX reference: ../lib/module-xmlrpclib.html) and
+* The :mod:`xmlrpclib` and :mod:`SimpleXMLRPCServer` modules make implementing
-  :mod:`SimpleXMLRPCServer` (XXX reference: ../lib/module-SimpleXMLRPCServer.html)
-  modules make implementing remote procedure calls into an almost trivial task.
+  remote procedure calls into an almost trivial task.
 Despite the modules names, no direct knowledge or handling of XML is needed.

-* The :mod:`email` (XXX reference: ../lib/module-email.html) package is a
-  library for managing email messages, including MIME and other RFC 2822-based message documents.
+* The :mod:`email` package is a library for managing email messages, including MIME and other RFC 2822-based message documents.
 Unlike :mod:`smtplib` and :mod:`poplib` which actually send and receive messages, the email package has a complete toolset for building or decoding complex message structures (including attachments) and for implementing internet encoding and header protocols.

-* The :mod:`xml.dom` (XXX reference: ../lib/module-xml.dom.html) and
-  :mod:`xml.sax` (XXX reference: ../lib/module-xml.sax.html) packages provide
-  robust support for parsing this popular data interchange format.
-Likewise, the :mod:`csv` (XXX reference: ../lib/module-csv.html) module supports direct reads and writes in a common database format.
+* The :mod:`xml.dom` and :mod:`xml.sax` packages provide robust support for parsing this popular data interchange format.
+Likewise, the :mod:`csv` module supports direct reads and writes in a common database format.
 Together, these modules and packages greatly simplify data interchange between python applications and other tools.

-* Internationalization is supported by a number of modules including :mod:`gettext` (XXX reference: ../lib/module-gettext.html), :mod:`locale` (XXX
-  reference: ../lib/module-locale.html), and the :mod:`codecs` (XXX reference:
+* Internationalization is supported by a number of modules including :mod:`gettext`, :mod:`locale`, and the :mod:`codecs` package.
-  ../lib/module-codecs.html) package.